ywkawai/FE-Project_web/index.md

 # What is FE-Project?

 <p>
 This project provides a library and sample programs for the discontinuous Galerkin methods (DGM).
-Futhermore, dynamical cores of atmospheric model with DGM will be provided.
+Futheremore, we provide an atmospheric model with a regional/global dynamical core based on DGM, SCALE-DG.
 </p>

 ![Top Image]({{ '/assets/images/FE-project_top.png' | relative_url }})